MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-notifications.md

 In this article, the sample app used for notifications is built from the default **Case Management** app template.

+> [!NOTE]
+> Before you begin, create push notifications for the Power Apps mobile app.
+More information: [Create push notifications for the Power Apps mobile app](../../mobile/power-apps-mobile-notification).

 1. In [Power Apps](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), go to the app to which you want to send push notifications.

 1. Copy the app ID.
 More information: [Get an app ID](get-sessionid.md#get-an-app-id)

 1. In the left pane, select **Data** - **Connections**.

-1. Edit the app that you want to send the notifications from.
+1. Edit the app.
 More information: [Edit an app](edit-app.md)

 1. Select **View** - **Data sources**.